VPN FOR WHAT

 L2TP is primarily used to connect users to a VPN server.
 While it does not provide security on its own, it is paired with IPsec to encrypt data and create a secure tunnel for data transmission.
 L2TP encapsulates your data, similar to PPTP, with additional encryption provided by IPsec.

-Overall, L2TP/IPsec is a secure VPN protocol, but its reputation has been tarnished by allegations of NSA interference.
+Overall, L2TP/IPsec is a secure VPN protocol, but allegations of NSA interference have tarnished its reputation.
 Additionally, it relies on only three ports, making it vulnerable to firewall blocking.

 Is L2Tp fast?